Cookies on the Healthspan site

 Another good example is Opti-Magnesium, which contains two of the most easily absorbed sources of magnesium – magnesium citrate and dimagnesium malate.

-Opti-Omega 3 also provides you with more of the beneficial fatty acids EPA and DHA than standard fish oils.'
+Opti-Omega 3 also provides you with more of the beneficial fatty acids EPA and DHA than standard fish oils, and is in the more-absorbable triglyceride (TG) form.

 Ensuring you are taking your supplements in the best possible way for their absorption is just as important as remembering to take them.
 Follow these tips from Dr Sarah to make sure you are doing just that.